 FI shall also be notified of net short positions in Swedish issued sovereign debt if the position reaches or falls below the relevant notification threshold.
 The relevant notification threshold for Swedish sovereign debt is published on the European Securities and Markets Authority's (ESMA) website (see below, under the heading Regulations).

-Forms and instructions about how to notify and correct net short positions can be found at Reporting/Short selling.
+Instructions about how to notify and cancel net short positions can be found at Reporting/Short selling.

 Please also note that a notification is regarded as having been received by FI once it is complete.

 When a position reaches 0.5 per cent of the issued share capital and each 0.1 per cent above that, and when the position falls below 0.5 per cent, FI shall publish information about this position.
-These significant net short positions are compiled daily and published in a list on FI's website, see Short selling.
+These significant net short positions are published in real time on FI's website, see the register Net short positions.

 In principal, the short selling regulations mean that uncovered short selling is banned.
 Uncovered short selling is also called naked short selling.

 Short selling requires the person who is short selling the share to have borrowed the share or to have made alternative provisions resulting in a similar legal effect, have entered into an agreement to borrow the share or otherwise have an absolutely enforceable claim that entails a transfer of ownership of a corresponding number of securities so that settlement can be effected on the same day.
 Uncovered short selling involves the seller not having borrowed the security or ensured that it can be borrowed at the time of the short sale.